AlexJReid/blog/content/posts/local-api/index.md

 LOCAL HELLO WORLD
 ```

-The routing rules can be changed without restarting or redeploying anything.
+### Routing an entire resource
 Instead of looking for the `x-debug` header, we could specify that requests made to the `/message/upper` subresource are sent to the new implementation.
 This is a minor change to the service router.

 ```hcl
 Kind = "service-router"